-Market Risk: REITs and InvITs Investments are volatile and subject to price fluctuations on a daily basis owing to the market conditions and factors impacting the underlying assets.
-AMC/Fund Manager's will do the necessary due diligence but actual market movements may be at variance with the anticipated trends.
+Market Risk: REITs and InvITs Investments are volatile instruments and are subject to price fluctuations on a daily basis owing to the market conditions and factors impacting the underlying assets.
+Fund Manager will do the necessary due diligence but actual market movements may be at variance with the anticipated trends.